SameekshaMenda/devops/DAY3.md

 commands:
 ---------
- - terraform init --> will insitialize terraform backend configuration with the cloud api.
+ - terraform init --> will initialize terraform backend configuration with the cloud api.
 It is going to generate a license key to authenticate cloud provider
    API as well as it is going to create. terraform folder, which contains -> license and neccesary files
  - terraform validate
  - terraform plan   -tells what u plan to do in the cloud